Nov 12, 2013 - Stories

 “But I was cautious,” she said.

 She had basic information about her mother, but that’s it.
-She tested with 23andMe and very quickly learned she had two half brothers, one of whom passed away within a few weeks of her discovering of his existence.
+She tested with 23andMe and very quickly learned she had two half brothers, one of whom passed away within a few weeks of her discovering his existence.
 The other she recently wrote a letter to.

 “It was tortuous to write,” she said.

-“For me it has also given me a chance to be proactive regarding my health risks,” she said.
+“It has also given me a chance to be proactive regarding my health risks,” she said.

 She learned that she has a risk for deep vein thrombosis, something for which she had no family history.